 SNG Examines the Economic Impacts of a Locally Owned Network

-In advance of SNG’s announcement next month of an exciting new offering called the Broadband Benefits Assessment, SNG’s analysis was featured in the pre-Broadband Summit issue of Broadband Communities.
+In advance of SNG’s announcement next month of an exciting new offering called the Economic Feasibility Assessment, SNG’s analysis was featured in the pre-Broadband Summit issue of Broadband Communities Magazine.
 Included in Michael Curri’s article, “A Local Ownership Approach to Broadband” is a deep dive on a case example (Ammon, ID) and the benefits.
 It’s a deep dive to explain how a locally owned network can pay for itself, saving the municipality, businesses, and households money.

-This article is based on the cost and benefits a locally owned network would bring.
-The Broadband Benefits Assessment is an application of SNG’s Economic Feasibility Assessment – a process SNG offers to inform and develop a plan for local broadband investment as an alternative to longer and more costly feasibility studies.
-The Broadband Benefits Assessment applies this methodology to broadband investments already made.
+This article is based on the cost and benefits a locally owned network brought to the City of Ammon, Idaho.
+The Broadband Benefits Assessment is an application of SNG’s Economic Feasibility Assessment – a pragmatic alternative to longer and more costly feasibility studies.
+It is foundational to a sustainable project and first planning step because it answers the key question: Do the benefits of this broadband infrastructure investment for our community/region outweigh the costs?
+The Broadband Benefits Assessment applies this methodology to broadband investments that have already been made (i.e. ex-post).

-- Potential municipal cost reductions compared to existing broadband costs.
+- Municipal cost reductions compared to prior broadband and telecommunications costs.

-- Cost benefits for community anchor institutions (schools, libraries, hospitals, government buildings).
+- Cost reductions for community anchor institutions (schools, libraries, hospitals, government buildings) compared to prior broadband and telecommunications costs.

 - Cost savings for households and the accompanying consumer surplus for local spending.